 Get your licence fast!

-Want to learn with a DVSA-approved instructor and get on the road quickly?
+Want to learn with an official instructor and get on the road quickly?
 PassMeFast is your perfect choice.
-Not only are our instructors fully qualified, but our courses are also ideal for any type of learner—whether you’re a complete beginner or someone who’s almost test-ready.
-Our nine crash course packages can be taken at a pace suited to you.
+Not only are our instructors qualified to teach, but our courses are also ideal for any type of learner—whether you’re a complete beginner or someone who’s almost test-ready.
+Our crash course packages can be taken at a pace suited to you.
 Depending on your preferences, you’ll spend between 2 to 5 hours with your instructor at a time.

 When you book a course with PassMeFast, we’ll match you up with one of our top instructors in your local area.
 With them, you’ll build up the skills you need to not only tackle the driving test, but also prepare you for taking to the roads by yourself.
 The two of you will fit lessons around your schedule to help you to pass within your preferred time frame.
 If that wasn’t enough for you, your PassMeFast instructor will also pick you up from home or your workplace!